trumpdo197/custom-sticky/README.md

 Terry Do (hou.dobaotrung@gmail.com)

 ## Overview
-Custom Sticky is small, free open-source plugin which helps you in making sidebar sticks after scrolling a short path and stay where it is after a long path.
+Custom Sticky is small, free open-source plugin which helps you in making sidebar sticks on scrolling and stay where it is instead of returning its original position when unsticking.

 ## Usage
 	$("#yoursidebar").customSticky();